ocelot-cloud/docs/content/docs/app-store/create-own-apps.md

 docker compose up -d
 ```

+## Automatic Integration

+A properly configured and uploaded version is fully integrated with Ocelot-Cloud, allowing automatic installation, networking, user access management, certificate handling, backups, restores and seamless updates with each new upload.

 ## Where to create my own versions?

 Go to **My Apps**, create an app, select it, click **Edit**.
 This is the menu to upload a version for an app.